klmcwhirter/pi-day-2024-with-py/README.md

 - data crunching (data science libraries e.g., numpy, pandas, etc. come built into pyodide) - even though I am not using them on purpose
 - make API calls
 - use Python skilled resources on the team where it make sense to do so
-- just leverage the more expressive nature of Python vs JavaScript to get the job done in a more maintainable way
+- leverage the more expressive nature of Python vs JavaScript to get the job done in a more maintainable way
-- keep the very mature UI workflows using vite, webpack, etc.
+- keep the very mature UI workflows using vite, webpack, etc. in place
 - expand the (dare I say muddy the waters) conversation about a distributed presentation layer some more
-- nodejs, SSR, now rust - WASM is a natural addition to the distributed presentation question whether it be client or server side (as you will find readily available commentary)
+- nodejs, SSR, now rust - WASM is a natural addition to the distributed presentation discussion whether it be client or server side (as you will find readily available commentary)

 Here I only pursue client side - because it was fun to do and I was curious.